 Therefore, I have for some time attempted to search out reading material different than my personal opinions.
 Many years ago while working in New York City I found a park in Greenwich Village, Union Square, which I found most interesting and fun to visit.
 You could walk into the park and find individuals standing on park benches voicing their opinions.
 I was fascinated by an individual that drew crowds around him on a daily basis.
 This individual was a well read card-carrying communist.
 He said he was.
 What I noticed almost immediately was that he was well-versed in his communist based agenda.
 He was a real pro as he was able to sway the views of many in the crowd that gathered around him.
 It appeared to me that most in this crowd of listeners knew very little concerning communism.
 He was able to twist the minds of many uninformed individuals.
 At that time I decided to start a personal reading project of my own.
 For the next several months I read whatever I could find concerning communism, which included Karl Marx, Hegel, Engel, Das Kapital, the Communist Manifesto as well as other communist writings.
 When I felt I was ready I went back to the park and was able to speak to this individual and the crowd that always gathered around him.
 You might say that I was loaded for bear.
 The Russian communist bear.
-Where this very interesting and informative card carrying communists spokesman was able to twist the minds of the uninformed so easily I found it quite easy to debate with him on a factual basis.
-For me communism was not a label which was shouted back by the uninformed it was a philosophy which was not in a real sense a workable strategy of the government.
+Where this very interesting and informative card carrying communists spokesman was able to twist the minds of the uninformed so easily I found it quite easy and enjpyable to debate with him on a factual basis.
+For me communism was not a label which was shouted back by the uninformed it was a philosophy which was not in a real sense a workable strategy of the U. S. government.

 Less than one-third of 13-year-olds are daily readers, a 14 percent decline from 20 years earlier.
 Among 17-year-olds, the percentage of non-readers doubled over a 20-year period, from nineteen percent in 1984 to nine percent in 2004.
 These frightening facts concerning the reading habits of the youth of America can be shown by the following statistics: